flynn/flynn/source/docs/contributing.html.md

 ## Communication

 We use the #flynn IRC channel on [Freenode](irc://chat.freenode.net/flynn).
-You're welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/) and you can [connect using webchat](https://webchat.freenode.net/?channels=flynn) if you don't have an IRC client.
+You are welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/) and you can [connect using webchat](https://webchat.freenode.net/?channels=flynn) if you do not have an IRC client.

 ## Conduct

-Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
+Whether you are a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.

 * We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
 * Please avoid using nicknames that might detract from a friendly, safe and welcoming environment for all.
 * Be kind and courteous.
-There's no need to be mean or rude.
+There is no need to be mean or rude.
 * We will exclude you from interaction if you insult, demean or harass anyone.
-In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
+In particular, we do not tolerate behavior that excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or a member of the Flynn core team immediately.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.